ibmresilient/resilient-python-api/java/README.md

 There is an example of how this would translate to Mulesoft/Spring in the `java/examples/caf/mulesoft/hipchat` directory.

-In general, when connecting to a the Co3 server using JMS you should use the Co3ActiveMQSslConnectionFactory class to avoid man-in-the-middle vulnerabilities.
+In general, when connecting to a the Resilient server using JMS you should use the Co3ActiveMQSslConnectionFactory class to avoid man-in-the-middle vulnerabilities.
 That is, unless you have some other way to ensure the integrity of the SSL connection.

-## Co3 CAF General Examples (java/examples/caf/general)
+## Resilient CAF General Examples (java/examples/caf/general)

 This project contains example Groovy code to interact with message destinations.
 The following table describes each example Groovy class in detail: